eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 In this way, Approval asks voters to project their nuanced preferences into the dichotomous domain.
 It treats those preferences perfectly, and gives you a winner.
 We necessarily lose some information in the process.
 The question is how much that loss of information hurts the outcomes.

-As I've written about before, VSE (Voter Satisfaction Efficiency) is one measure of the outcomes of a system.
+As I've also written about before, VSE (Voter Satisfaction Efficiency) is one measure of the outcomes of a system.
 [Approval gets a VSE range of 89-95%](https://electionscience.github.io/vse-sim/VSEbasic/).
 Meaning, it gets the "optimal" outcome about 90-95% of the time.
 That is *absurdly* good, especially in comparison to choose-one voting getting about 75%, and STAR voting clocking in around 91-98%.
 Approval is not perfect, but it's absurdly good for its simplicity and practicality.
 And that simplicity comes with the benefit of being particularly robust to insidious pathologies that can arise in more complex systems like RCV and STAR.

+In a [1998 paper by Regenwetter and Grofman](http://www.jstor.org/stable/2634612), they found that Approval reliably picked the winners of Borda and Condorcet methods in experiments and real world elections when the ordinal preferences were reconstructed.
+In fact, they even say,

+> "We find no evidence here that approval voting should be replaced by a more elaborate voting scheme." (p.
+532)

+And frankly, I agree.
+I think that those who are pushing more complex systems should really consider if the extra complexity is worth it, or if that system is just an overengineered solution to a problem that would be solved more simply.
+Particularly in a moment when [trust is low, RCV is imploding, and a failure to push for something more complicated than approval might ruin our chances to get *anything* to replace Choose-one voting](../approval-only/){:target="_blank"}.

 No participation failures, no vote splitting, no spoilers, no monotonicity failures, no favorite betrayal.
 Your vote can only help the candidates you vote for.
 Easy to count, easy to understand, easy to participate in.
 That's a pretty fantastic report card.
 Okay, that's enough, I can't help but make the case for Approval again.
 Let's wrap this up.